Proximity Marketing in 2018 and the market forecast for 2022

 The game changed in the 2000s when smartphones took off and GPS, geofencing and geo-targeting came into the picture.

 In 2013, Apple ventured into beacon technology, introducing the iBeacon protocol.
 The only limitation?
 Users need to have the relevant app installed.
-Google’s competing Eddystone technology that debuted in 2015, can trigger URLs and web pages directly without an app on Android.
+Google’s competing Eddystone technology that debuted in 2015, can trigger URLs and web pages directly without an app on Android

 What is Google’s Eddystone technology and how does it work?*

-The Eddystone protocol designed by Google negates the need of having an app on Android phones.
+The Eddystone protocol designed by Google did not need of having an app on Android phones.
 This is a game changer.
 Not requiring an app to receive notifications allows marketers to target a much wider audience.
 All that is needed is an Android phone.
 There is already an in-built service called Google Nearby that scans for Eddystone signals and displays the message tied to that signal.
 Apps that are compatible with Physical Web can also do the same.

 So, why should you hop on the proximity marketing bandwagon now in 2018?